-All schools will be managing the way they adapt to the pandemic differently to take into account the layout, staffing and the number and age of children attending.
+All schools have managed to adapt to the pandemic differently to take into account the layout, staffing and the number and age of children attending.

 - Make sure school has your current email, home address and contact numbers so they can keep you up to date with plans.